As beautiful as they are powerful, these 5 must-see waterfalls continue to captivate us… by Claire Trickett7th March 2018

 Leading up to World Water Day on 22 March, we are focusing on water: the urgency of it; the sheer beauty of it; and, of course, the much-needed conservation of it.
 Last week, we all rejoiced and did a little rain dance for our &Beyond Phinda family, as the wonderful news broke of a miraculous and much-needed 200 ml rainfall that brought an end, at long last, to the reserve’s gruelling four-year drought.

 Today, on #WaterfallWednesday, we continue to focus on the positive, as we reveal five of the world’s must-see waterfalls.
-As beautiful as they are powerful, and as calming as they are energising, waterfalls continue to captivate us with their natural beauty, hypnotising flow, soothing sound, and the mist ‐ and often mystery ‐ that surround them.
+As beautiful as they are powerful, and as calming as they are energising, waterfalls continue to captivate us with their natural beauty, hypnotising flow, soothing sound, and the mist ‐ and often a mystery ‐ that surround them.

-In fact, if you think about it, we can all learn a thing or two from waterfalls: keep moving; go with the flow, but allow yourself to be heard; be brave and take the plunge; let the water roll off your back; in chaos, peace and beauty can be found; and at the end of every dramatic and seemingly chaotic fall, a state of peaceful harmony can in fact be found.
+In fact, if you think about it, we can all learn a thing or two from waterfalls: keep moving; go with the flow, but allow yourself to be heard; be brave and take the plunge; let the water roll off your back; in chaos, peace and beauty can be found; and at the end of every dramatic and seemingly chaotic fall, a state of peaceful harmony can, in fact, be found.

 So, let’s get back to nature and explore these 5 must-see waterfalls.